 In German Tannenbaum is fir tree, and Christmas tree is Weinachtsbaum, or Tree of the Consecrated Night(s).
 In the US, Fir Tree Appreciation Day is June 18, close to the Spring Equinox.

 The song O Tannenbaum, a favorite Christmas tune, is an ode to the everlasting greenery of the fir tree.
-Balsam is native to North America.
-In Europe the silver fir fills the fir tree niche.
+Balsam is originally native to North America, silver fir to Europe.

 The common English name fir originates with the Old Norse, fyri, or the Old Danish, fyr.
 Fir trees are often found on north-facing slopes.
 The tops are neat cone shapes, unlike spruce and pine which have scraggly tops.